 Try these little dumplings filled with fish and served with a mayonnaise and bbq sauce.
 Takoyaki is served on most street corners in Osaka.
 They were devoured by my teenagers before I got a look in.
 Luckily they are cheap, so we ordered more and enjoyed wandering around the streets popping the hot little morsels into our mouths!

-Things to do in Osaka on a Budget:
+Things to do in Osaka:

 - Sumiyoshi Taisha.
 The oldest shrine in Japan.